ABSTRACT SUBMISSION IS NOW CLOSED

 Once the submission deadline has passed then no further amendments are possible.
 Please ensure that all the information in your abstract submission is correct and how you would want it to appear published.

 If you wish to withdraw an abstract, please contact the Congress secretariat and confirm the withdrawal in writing by email to firstname.lastname@example.org.
 Please provide as much notice as possible.
 If your abstract is included in the BJOG supplement, then we may not be able to withdraw it if the amendment deadline has passed.

 Unfortunately, due to the high number of abstracts we receive it is not possible for us to provide individual feedback on abstract submissions.

 Selected presenting authors will be notified by Friday 24 March 2023.

 There are slots available for either poster or oral presentation and both can accommodate videos.
 Each accepted submission will be offered either a poster OR oral presentation.
 The allocation of oral presentations is decided by the Scientific Committee and based on the abstract scores.

-We recommend that the person submitting the abstract is the main author and presenter.
+We recommend that the lead author submitting the abstract is the main author and presenter at Congress.
 However, any of the other authors named on the abstract can present if the main author is unable to attend.
-If your colleague is not a named author, they cannot present.
+If your colleague is not a named author on the original submission, they cannot present.